What is the issue?

 How much will it cost me?
 Is this a Tax Increase?

 Simply “De-Gallagherizing does NOT cost you anything.
-It is NOT a tax increase.
-Only raising mill levies increases taxes.
 By asking to opt out of the Gallagher Amendment, ECPS would be requesting to keep the property tax you are already paying.